RaviSreedharan/Module2-HW.python/README.md

    _4. Greatest increase in profits (date and amount) over the entire period_

-   _5. The greatest decrease in losses (date and amount) over the entire period_
+   _5. The greatest decrease in losses (date and amount) over the entire period._

 Finally, the PyBank script should print the final analysis to the terminal **and** export a text file with the results.
 The output result expected for the provided data sample is: